KyaZN/pokemonApp/README.md

 7. Innovation

 Task to do :
--   one endpoint, /pokemon
+-   one endpoint, /pokemon (Done)
--   Allow one endpoint to be filtered / sorted with parameters
+-   Allow one endpoint to be filtered / sorted with parameters (Done)
 -   Develop a Python script to import the data into a (SQLite) database.
+(Done)
 -   Add authentication (any)
--   Some form of simple test
+-   Some form of simple test (Done)

 Notes:
 -    Any library (next to flask) is allowed .